MrManos/Jacob_Hands_COE_332_Midterm/README.md

 ## Acknowledgments

-The ISS Tracker project utilizes data provided by NASA's public data repository.
-The README content, comments in the code, and unit test examples were created with the assistance of ChatGPT, an AI language model developed by OpenAI.
-The geodetic calculations were verfied by an [online tracker](https://www.n2yo.com/?s=90027).
+ The README content, comments in the code, and unit test examples were created with the assistance of ChatGPT.
+The app rout `/now` was verfied using an [online tracker](https://www.n2yo.com/?s=90027).